Cranial Technologies

 • Face appears small relative to the size of their head

-• The tips of the ears protrude
+• The tips of the ears slant downward

 Step 5.
 Check from below